 The thematic of the trip is a mixture of culture, history, nature, hiking and culinary experiences.

 The price for our 3 days tour starts from 300 EUR/person.
-This price is valid for a group of 7 persons and includes transportation from Sibiu (or Cluj, Brasov), guiding, 2 nights accommodation in double room with breakfast, 2 wines tastings and one champagne tasting.
+This price is valid for a group of 7 persons and includes transportation from Sibiu (or Cluj, Brasov), guiding, 2 nights accommodation in a double room with breakfast, 2 wines tastings and one champagne tasting.
 Depending on the final itinerary (if you want to extend the trips), the type of accommodation you choose and the size of the group, the price can modify, so, for a personalised offer please contact us.

 The level of physical activity is moderate.
 Our guests need to be able to walk a maximum of 5 km per day or climb stairs.